 Homeowners love the classic look of tile.
 It comes in a wide variety of materials, such as ceramic, stone, patterned and glass, so you can choose something that fits your theme as well as your budget.

-The biggest problem with tile, however, lies with the grout lines behind the sink and cook top.
-A spray-on sealer can help protect the tile, or you can choose a tile with a 600mm profile, which uses less grout lines.
+The biggest problem with tile, however, lies with the grout lines behind the sink and cooktop.
+A spray-on sealer can help protect the tile, or you can choose a tile with a 600mm profile, which uses fewer grout lines.
 Tiles with rectified edges lie completely flat with little to no grout lines at all, so remember that you do have options.

 Glass backsplashes are a definite winner because of their versatility.
 This toughened glass comes in clear, frosted or colour-backed styles so you can choose exactly the right type of tile to fit your kitchen.
 Crystal and star fire glass are entirely transparent and ultra-clear.